Welcome, what’s this site all about?

 Here’s how we do that, and what we believe in:

-Conciseness – review and discuss products in a way that a lay consumer can reasonably understand, and can ultimately decide if something is worth buying or not, because that’s why you’re probably here.
+Review and discuss products in a way that the average consumer can reasonably understand and ultimately decide if something is worth buying or not, because that’s why you’re probably here.
 No bogging reviews down with irrelevant information overload, inscrutable jargon, or rambling walls of text that don’t actually have any substance.

 Audio products can have, in utter contrast to most other consumer electronics, a long lifespan of several years or more.
 It is thus absolutely worth it to do your due diligent research before you pull the trigger.
 Our goal is to help you do that and choose gear that you’ll be truly happy with.